Rowing0914/bareborn-recsim/README.md

 # bareborn-recsim

-- I just removed the Tensorflow dependent part of RecSim so this is Numpy based RecSim
+- I just removed the Tensorflow dependent part of RecSim to make the implementation purely NumPy based
 - Check the [original repo](https://github.com/google-research/recsim) for any details!

 # Dependencies